mahj79/go_interpreter/readme.md

 Adding this file as the read me for beginning the writing an interpreter in Go book.
+The files and code I write in this repo will be for learning purposes as I follow along.